 After the uptime, the second most important criterion is speed.
 The reason it’s so important is that speed has been directly correlated with visitor happiness.

 Google recently found that the probability of someone bouncing increases over 100% if your pages take up to six seconds to load.

 So yes, you need your site to stay alive.
 If that site is slow, then it’s almost as bad.
 Your site might as well be down because people will be leaving in droves.

-Namecheap has been able to post an average page speed of 403 ms over the past 12 months, which easily gets a thumbs up from our side.
+Namecheap has been able to post an average page speed of 342 ms over the past 6 months, which easily puts them in the top 10 fastest hosts we’ve reviewed.

 4. 30-day Money-Back Guarantee